Let’s Work Together

-A grant from the Loeb Classical Library Foundation at Harvard has enabled Eternal Soldier to take steps that will help us grow.
-We want to engage veterans as partners to help us design programs that interest them.
-We are planning two, half-day (5 hours), professionally-facilitated "design workshops" with veterans, where we will explore their interests and preferences in archaeology, history, and literature.
-In particular, our collaborative seeks to understand how ES and the Penn Museum may better serve women veterans and veterans of color.
-Through the workshop experience, participants will identify specific steps to improve ---and expand--- existing ES programs, as well as methods to increase our organization’s attractiveness, communication, and engagement with veterans.
+A grant from the Loeb Classical Library Foundation at Harvard enabled Eternal Soldier to take steps that will help us grow.
+On September 18 and October 2 2021, we engaged Veterans as partners to help us design programs that interest them.
+We orchestrated two, half-day (5 hours), professionally-facilitated, virtual "design workshops" with men and women Veterans, exploring their interests and preferences in archaeology, history, visual culture and literature.
+We also learned how Eternal Soldier and the Penn Museum may better serve women Veterans and Veterans of color.

-Museum.
-As activities for the workshop, we will guide veterans on a tour and engage them with examples of museum resources and artifacts, followed by brainstorming sessions about topics and content of interest to veterans, as well as unmet educational needs.
-We will also gather input from veterans about the central ES theme of “taking old stories about war and warriors, and looking at them with new eyes.”
+During the Design Workshops, we guided Veterans on a virtual museum tour and engaged them with examples of museum resources and artifacts, followed by brainstorming sessions about topics and content of interest to Veterans, as well as unmet educational needs.
+Through the workshop experience, participants helped us pinpoint specific steps to improve ---and expand--- existing ES programs, as well as ways to increase our organization’s communication and engagement with Veterans.